Who or What is a Crowd Manager?

 These terrible incidents sparked awareness about the fire code issues in nightclubs and other places of assembly.
 Those issues surround crowd management - controlling groups of people at clubs, conventions, and other gatherings, and making sure that facilities are equipped to handle such crowds so that the occupants can get out alive.

-The 2020 International Fire Code as adopted by New York State, requires any establishment, venue, or event hosting 1,000 people or more have at least one person properly trained in managing the crowd.
+The Fire Code of New York State, requires any establishment, venue, or event hosting 500 people or more have at least one person properly trained in managing the crowd.

 Exceptions:

-2. Assembly occupancies used exclusively for religious worship with an occupant load no exceeding 1,000 shall not require crowd managers.
+- Assembly occupancies used exclusively for religious worship with an occupant load not exceeding 1,000 shall not require crowd managers.

 NASFM Crowd Manager Training Program